8 Tech Tools and Tips You Need to Scale Your Business Growth

-Yes, you can and should use social media platforms to that end, but you also need to provide ongoing phone support to your clients.
+Yes, you can and should use social media platforms, but you must also provide ongoing phone support to your clients.

 If they want to chat with a support agent, they should be able to do so.

-Instead of using a pricey telephone line to get in touch with your customers, you can install a VoIP and significantly reduce the price-per-call cost while removing the physical limitations that landlines have.
+Instead of using a pricey telephone line to get in touch with your customers, you can install a VoIP and significantly reduce the price-per-call cost while removing landlines’ physical limitations.

-Your customer service team can be outsourced to any place you like, so your business can scale up exponentially instead of growing too fast to manage.
+Your customer service team can be outsourced anywhere, so your business can scale up exponentially instead of growing too fast to manage.